 When I have expressed regret about not having studied abroad as a student, my movie-quoting husband says, “You’re not dead yet!”
-So, I decided to several artists residencies.
-To my surprise, was accepted to stay a month at Château d’Orquevaux, where I will stay for a month to focus completely on art.
+So, I decided to apply to several artists residencies.
+To my surprise, I was accepted to stay a month at Château d’Orquevaux, where I will stay for a month to focus completely on art.

 Je vais en France!

 In only two-and-a-half weeks, I will be on an airplane to Paris, where I will be in the City of Light with my best friend of over 25 years for a whole week.
 (She did not study abroad either.)
 We are older, wiser, and have a bit more income than when we were struggling students.
 We may not have endless energy, but we have a greater appreciation for art and culture.
 After filling the inner well with great art, I will be off to the countryside for contemplation and art-making.

 Turn Your Regrets into Action

 What do you always wish you could have done?
 Is it possible to do now that you are older?
 Perhaps you cannot leave your family for a month to study abroad, but maybe you can squirrel away money to do so in the future.
 (I waited until my child was much older and saved money for three years.)
 Can you sign up for a French class?
 Or get a free account with DuoLingo?